nikola-spasojevic/Interpolated_Language_Model/README.md

 # Interpolated_Language_Model
-A language model based off KneserNeyInterpolated likelihood scores for trigrams, which are stored in 3 level deep vocabulary tree
+A language model based off WittenBellInterpolated likelihood scores for trigrams, which are stored in 3 level deep vocabulary tree

 In this iteration we decided to use a KneserNey Interpolation in order to distribute the score across trigrams/bigrams/unigrams using a set of lambdas which are optimised on the training set (lambda1 + lambda2 + lambda3 = 1).